-Each of these processes come with their own pros and cons.
-So, if you are ordering custom packaging, then here is a guide to select the best printing method.
+So, if you are ordering custom corrugated box, then here is a guide to solving the flexography vs lithography confusion.

 Flexographic printing, or Flexo, is a technique for bulk printing using flexible relief plates.
-The manufacturer applies the ink to the plate first and then on the surface.
-Flexographic printing is a low-cost printing method, and it has progressed much in the last few years.
-It is one of the primary methods of printing custom boxes.
+The manufacturer applies the ink first on the plate and then on the surface.
+This is a low-cost printing method, and it has progressed much since 1970 after direct laser engraving was introduced.

-Flexographic printing requires initial setup cost.
+Flexographic printing requires an initial setup cost.
 Flexo uses flexible plates mounted on a cylinder.
 The manufacturer uses a partially immersed ink roller to apply ink on an anilox roll.
-The anilox roll is a hard cylinder, usually made from steel or aluminum with a ceramic outer layer that comes with many dimples.
-The manufacturer uses the anilox to uniformly distribute the ink on the flexo printing plate.
+The anilox roll is a hard cylinder, usually made from steel or aluminium with a ceramic outer layer that comes with many dimples.
+The manufacturer uses the anilox to distribute the ink on the flexo printing plate uniformly.

-The corrugated boards, or the Kraft paper, run directly between the impression cylinder and the paint roller.
+The corrugated boards run directly between the impression cylinder and the paint roller.
 Finally, the manufacturer runs the substrate through a dryer to prevent smudging.

 However, lithographic printing does have a downside.
 Often, the print takes on wear and tear, as it is printed on a paper surface.
 In addition, lithographic printing for boxes also means higher cost.

-The printing process you choose should depend solely on the design you have.
-If you have a minimalist design with bright solid colors, then flexographic is the way to go.
-However, if you have photographs or complex color details that require full color prints, then you should use lithographic printing method.
+The printing process you will eventually choose should solely depend on the design you have.
+If it is minimalistic with bright solid colours, then flexographic will be the ideal choice.
+However, if the design has photographs or intricate details that require full-colour prints, then go ahead with lithographic printing.